All posts by admin

 Security and Speed

 One of the most important functions of your website is its security and speed.
 Having a fast website will increase user engagement and search engine optimization.
 Wix and other DIY site-building websites usually host your website on a shared server with thousands of other users.
-This diminishes the speed of your own website as well as security, which will result in lost customers and bad user experience.
+This diminishes the speed of your own website as well as security, which will result in lost customers and a bad user experience.

 Professional Web Services Are Still Needed

-People have mentioned over the years that these newer drag and drop programs will make it harder for web design companies such as Grateful Web Services to stay in business but honestly, it really hasn’t.
-When we started building websites over twenty years ago, there weren’t any of these tools and we had to build using code only but when technology shifted we got on board to give our clients the best product possible.
-The client can now either manage the content themselves much easier and through an admin control panel or have us do it under one of our maintenance plans.
-It is not unheard of that a potential client rejects a proposal that we prepare for them in favor of something that they can do themselves.
-However, many times they come back to us or if they don’t we can see that the website isn’t working for them as intended and in most cases, they end up not maintaining it.
-Basically ending up with a flat tire on the side of the road.
-Unmaintained and outdated.
+People have mentioned over the years that these newer drag-and-drop programs will make it harder for web design companies such as Grateful Web Services to stay in business, but honestly, it really hasn’t.
+When we started building websites over twenty years ago, there weren’t any of these tools, and we had to build using code only, but when technology shifted, we got on board to give our clients the best product possible.
+Clients can now either manage the content themselves much more easily through an admin control panel or have us do it under one of our maintenance plans.

-When you build your website with platforms like Squarespace or Wix or any of the other drag and drop programs that promise ease of use, it comes with a price.
-It’s like you are trying to build a house all by yourself and it may end up looking decent but it’s going to have a lot of structural issues.
+When you build your website with platforms like Squarespace or Wix, or any of the other drag-and-drop programs that promise ease of use, it comes with a price.
+It’s like you are trying to build a house all by yourself, and it may end up looking decent, but it’s going to have a lot of structural issues.
 It’s going to end up costing you more in the end than hiring a professional to get the job done.

 The Cool Kids

-There are lots of popular, high-profile companies that trust WordPress to power their sites such as, TED blog, PlayStation, Vogue, Sony Music, Walt Disney, Time, BBC America, and thousands more.
+There are lots of popular, high-profile companies that trust WordPress to power their sites, such as TED blog, PlayStation, Vogue, Sony Music, Walt Disney, Time, BBC America, and thousands more.

-Many celebrities also have their sites built on WordPress too to name just a few Leonardo DiCaprio, Kobe Bryant, Katy Perry, Maria Sharapova, Snoop Dogg, John Grisham, The Rolling Stones, and Sylvester Stallone.
+Many celebrities also have their sites built on WordPress, too, to name just a few: Leonardo DiCaprio, Kobe Bryant, Katy Perry, Maria Sharapova, Snoop Dogg, John Grisham, The Rolling Stones, and Sylvester Stallone.
 WordPress claims to power over 35% of all websites on the internet and is growing.
 You can check out the WordPress Showcase for details and more examples.

-When you visit the main page for Squarespace and scroll down, logos are displayed of the companies that use Squarespace.
+When you visit the main page for Squarespace and scroll down, logos of the companies that use Squarespace.
 Most of them are small businesses that aren’t nearly as high-profile as those that are built on WordPress.

 What the heck is a CMS?